naccdata/nacc-form-validator/docs/nacc-rules/data-quality-rule-definition-guidelines.md

 The form validator uses QC rules defined as JSON or YAML data objects to check data, based on [Cerberus](https://docs.python-cerberus.org/en/stable/index.html).
 In a nutshell:

-* Validation schemas are dictionaries of key-value pairs which can be specified using YAML or JSON formats
+* Validation schemas are dictionaries of key-value pairs which can be specified using YAML or JSON formats (NACC rules use JSON)
 * Rule definitions are organized by forms.
-For each form, we have provided a JSON file listing the validation rules for the variables in that form under [docs/form-rules](./form-rules)
+For each form, we have provided a JSON file listing the validation rules for the variables in that form in this directory (`docs/nacc-rules`)
-* Data records collected (similarly in JSON or YAML format) will be evaluated against the validation schema
+* Data records collected (converted to Python `dict`s) will be evaluated against the validation schema

 **Example:**